Keerthana0708/diabetes-risk-factors-sql-analysis/README.md

-# 🩺 Diabetes Public Health Analysis Using SQL
+# 🩺 Analyzing Diabetes Risk Factors in Public Health Data Using SQL

 This project simulates a public health report using SQL queries on a real-world diabetes dataset from [Kaggle](https://www.kaggle.com/datasets/iammustafatz/diabetes-prediction-dataset).